Benefits of Good Oral Health

-If you have any questions about your oral health call our dentist at 703-339-5090 as soon as an oral health problem arises.
+If you have any questions or concerns about your oral health, call our office at 703-339-5090.
 At Aesthetic Dentistry of Lorton we believe that taking care of your oral health is an investment in your overall health.

 Custom-fit mouth guards are prescribed and created by a dental professional from thermoplastic material and are based on a detailed mold taken of your mouth and teeth.
 They can be made for either sports or for nighttime teeth grinding and are created differently depending on the intended use.
 They're highly personalized, as your dentist can adjust the thickness of the mouth guard, and they're designed to fit perfectly in your mouth with no adjustments needed.

 If you’re experiencing chronic headaches and migraines because of involuntary night-time teeth clenching, let Aesthetic Dentistry of Lorton help you with a night guard.
 A night guard is a thin, transparent device that is worn over the biting surface of your teeth while you sleep to prevent contact between the upper and lower teeth.
 Night guards have also proven to be an effective remedy for patients who are suffering from the effects of grinding and clenching their teeth while sleeping.

 The dental community is the first line of defense in early detection of oral cancer.
 The goal of oral cancer screenings is to detect mouth cancer or precancerous lesions that may lead to mouth cancer at an early stage when cancer or lesions are easiest to remove and most likely to be cured.
 When found at the early stages of development, oral cancers have an 80-90% survival rate.
 Early detection is imperative!